CdMRA Event

 NBPD Crime Prevention and Safety

-Mail Theft – Your Identity and Your Money
+Mail Theft – Your Identity & Your Money

 Thieves target residential curbside mailboxes, multi-unit residential mailboxes, and publicly accessible blue U.S. Postal Service boxes in an attempt to collect your personal information, checks, and cash.
 They typically work in the late night and early morning hours.